KingSlayer-KS/KingSlayer-KS/README.md

 Hi 👋 My name is Sirjan(King Slayer)
 =====================================
-I am a Webside Developer, a Video Gamer & a Student
+I am a Website Developer, a Video Gamer & a Student
 -----------------

 * 🌍  I'm based in India